 We favour mixing 50/50 with Purified Linseed Oil, and no solvents are necessary.
 Adjust the ratio according to your project.
 Apply warm if possible and onto a warm surface for better penetration and longer-term results.
 Use a stiff bristle brush as large as possible to massage the pine tar mixture into the wood and to cover a large area at a time.
 Apply at least 2 coats.

-The average spread rate of this pine tar mixture is 100 sqft per litre, depending on the condition of the substrate.
+The average spread rate of our pine tar mixture above or of the premixed Grey Pine Tar Vitriol is 60-100 sqft per litre, depending on the condition of the substrate.

 Maintain with more coats as the surface begins to look dry and faded.
 Over time, the maintenance interval will get longer and longer.
 Historically, well treated wood was maintained approximately every decade.
 The pleasant, smoky smell of pine tar diminishes with time, making it ideal for use outdoors.